 AI is here to stay

-So we do not have a blanket ‘no AI’ policy.
-But there are strict guardrails for its use – some of the strictest in our line of work, as far as we know.
-Here, we outline when and how we use AI in our work, and when we do not; which tools we use, and why we use them.
+Let's get started by outlining when and how we use AI in our work, and when we do not; which tools we use, and why we use them.

 The very best work is done by people, not machines.
 That will not change any time soon.
 But sometimes, new computing technologies can help us do great work faster and at a more competitive price.
 It is our duty to be clear about where we think AI can improve results for our clients, and where it can’t.